(Tap footnote number to read it; tap up arrow (↑) to scroll back up to verse. Old Testament quotations/allusions are underlined.)

 - Abraham fathered Isaac.
 Then Isaac fathered Jacob.
 Then Jacob fathered Judah and his brothers.

-- Then Judah fathered Perez and Zerah, who came out of Tamar.
+- Then Judah fathered Perez and Zerah from Tamar.
 Then Perez fathered Hezron.
 Then Hezron fathered Ram.

 - Then Ram fathered Amminadab.
 Then Amminadab fathered Nahshon.
 Then Nahshon fathered Salmon.

-- Then Salmon fathered Boaz who came out of Rahab.
-Then Boaz fathered Obed who came out of Ruth.
+- Then Salmon fathered Boaz from Rahab.
+Then Boaz fathered Obed from Ruth.
 Then Obed fathered Jesse.

 - Then Jesse fathered David the king.
-Then David fathered Solomon, who came out of the wife of Uriah.
+Then David fathered Solomon from the widow of Uriah.

 - Then Solomon fathered Rehoboam.
 Then Rehoboam fathered Abijah.
 Then Abijah fathered Asa.

 - Then Asa fathered Jehoshaphat.
 Then Jehoshaphat fathered Joram.
 Then Joram fathered Uzziah.

 - Then Uzziah fathered Jotham.
 Then Jotham fathered Ahaz.
 Then Ahaz fathered Hezekiah.

 - Then Hezekiah fathered Manasseh.
 Then Manasseh fathered Amos.
 Then Amos fathered Josiah.